riparias/gbif-alert/CONTRIBUTING.md

 ## How to release a new version

+- Make sure all tests pass and mypy doesn't report any error
 - Update CHANGELOG.md
 - Update version number in `pyproject.toml`, `package.json` and docker-compose.yml (!
 3 services: gbif-alert, rqworker and nginx)
 - !
 The version number currently also appears in INSTALL.md